-Indulge in a laid-Back, tropical atmosphere: the Caribbean beaches along the less populated Southern Caribbean coastline have an entirely different feel from its counterparts in the Pacific.
+Indulge in a laid-Back, tropical atmosphere: the Caribbean beaches along the less populated Limon Province have an entirely different feel from its counterparts in the Pacific.
 This area tends to produce smaller boutique-style accommodations engraved in the local culture and evergreen tropical flora.
 White sand beaches can be found next to black powder ones.
-And the amount of fauna hanging around in the trees is seems more abundant and observable than most places.
+And the amount of flora and fauna is more abundant in the lush jungle surrounding the pristine beaches.
 The best hang-out beach is Puerto Viejo while Cahuita is known for its National Park and snorkeling and its stunning reef.
 Visit Costa Rica ‘s Caribbean Coast and combine adventure with culture and relaxation!

 Southern Caribbean Beaches